whikloj/Sparql_101/README.md

 ## Sparql

 The W3C Spec on Sparql 1.1 is split up in to a bunch of different specifications.
-We'll concentrate on the [Query](https://www.w3.org/TR/sparql11-query/) and maybe some [Update](https://www.w3.org/TR/sparql11-update/).
+We'll concentrate on the [Query](https://www.w3.org/TR/sparql11-query/) here and [Update](https://www.w3.org/TR/sparql11-update/) below.

 The 4 forms of Sparql querying are **SELECT**, **CONSTRUCT**, **ASK** and **DESCRIBE**